tripflex/whmcs-affcoupons/README.md

 ## THIS VERSION WILL NOT WORK ON WHMCS 5.2+, USE MASTER OR WHMCS-5.2 BRANCH.

+## WARNING
+I do not recommend using this version anymore, there were a few issues I found with security and is the reason the entire plugin was rewritten, please use the master branch or a newer version.
+If you must, use this version at your OWN risk, but don't say I didn't warn you.
+If you're still using WHMCS 5.1 you have more security issues than this addon to worry about.

 WHMCS 5.1 uses a different tag for the cookie that is saved, and a few other differences that make this version incompatible with WHMCS 5.2+

 Chances are this version will never get updated so you might as well upgrade to WHMCS 5.2+ and use the latest version!